nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 ## CMML Support 🌱

-If any problems occur there is the possibility to check the common [__Knowledgebase__](./../../index.html) from DataPLANT for solutions.
+If any problems occur please also check the common [DataPLANT Knowledgebase](./../../index.html) for solutions.
 Otherwise contact the CMML so the problems can be solved together.
-You can always come back to this __Qickstart__ with the shared link and we are open for any suggestions to improve it.
+You can always come back to this __Quickstart__ with the shared link and we are open for any suggestions to improve it.